angelobreyes/configure-ad/README.md

 <h3>1.
 Preparing AD infrastructure in Azure</h3>

-  - First, we will have to
+  - First, we need to create 2 virtual machines (a Domain Controller and a Client)

 <br/>
 --------------------------------------------------------------